-AS RECENTLY AS 2012, one fifth of American adults over sixty-five had lost all of their natural teeth.
-Whether the tooth loss is from age or other causes, it is a problem dentists have been dealing with for thousands of years and dentures has played a significant role throughout history.
+AS RECENTLY AS 2012, one-fifth of American adults over sixty-five had lost all of their natural teeth.
+Whether the tooth loss is from age or other causes, it is a problem dentists have been dealing with for thousands of years and dentures have played a significant role throughout history.

 Dentures Have Ancient Roots

 False teeth have been around in some form since at least 700 B.C. when they were made out of human or animal teeth.
 Tooth decay became a much bigger problem after the Industrial Revolution when refined sugar became cheap, and our intake of it shot through the roof.
 Because more people were losing teeth, more people needed false ones, and denture technology advanced.

 Easily the most famous man who needed dentures back in the day was George Washington.
 We’ve all heard about his wooden teeth, but they’re actually a myth.
 He had several sets of dentures, custom-made for him from hippo ivory and human teeth, with gold wires and brass screws to hold them together.

 As you can see in the picture, his teeth were not up to the cosmetic standards of McOmie Family Dentistry but for the time we are sure they are state of the art.

 Some of the dentures back in the 1700s were made from human teeth from people who either sold their teeth or from dead people.
 Can you imagine?!
 It is hard to believe the history of dentistry at the time and dentures have really advanced over the ages.

 Today, dentures are typically made of plastics and acrylic resin, but they come in several different types, so let’s look at the main ones.

 When none of the natural teeth can be saved, a conventional full denture is a common choice.
 The denture isn’t placed in the patient’s mouth until after the gum tissues have finished healing, which can take several months.